rektdeckard/figments/README.md

 import { Fetch } from "figments";

 (function main() {
-  // Initialize the FetchController (a static singleton) and enable it.
+  // Enable the controller, that's it!
   Fetch.controller.enable();

   figma.ui.on("message", (msg, props) => {